DKorchuganov/classicaplus-hugo/README.md

 #### Composer data file

 1. Go to the `data/composers` folder and create a file with `firstname.lastname.yaml` filename format.
 2. Add a `name` section with multiple language code sub-sections like `ru` and `en`.
 In each sub-section add `first`, `last` and `full` fields for the first name, last name and full name respectively.
+You can also add `short` field for a short name of the composer.

 **Composer data file example:**
 `data/composers/alberto.ginastera.yaml`